mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rhino-to-revit.md

 2. Developing [Loadable Families with Subcategories](#rhino-objects-as-loadable-families) works well for standalone elements in a model or elements that might be ordered or built by an independant fabricator.
 Being part of a Family, these objects could have their own set of drawings in addition to being part of the larger project drawings.
 3. Use [Rhino geometry to generate Native Revit elements](#using-revit-built-in-system-families) is the best way to generate final Revit elements.
 While it is not always possible to create everything with native elements, native elements normally integrate best with the rest of the Revit team.
 These objects can potentially be edited without any dependency on {{ site.terms.rir }}.
 While the creating elements in this way can be limited, the resulting elements are native Revit elements.

-Here is a Rhino model and quick Revit drawings for a competition model:
+Here is a Rhino model and quick Revit drawings for a competition model using DirectShapes:

 ![Competition model in Rhino]({{ "/static/images/guides/rhino-office-display.jpg" | prepend: site.baseurl }})